IvanReznikov/MeTTa-Driven-KG/milestone_3.md

 ![Query Results](pics/chatbot_2.png)

 ### Conclusion
 In this milestone, we have successfully developed a web-based frontend and integrated Neo4j for intelligent data querying.
-These advancements provide a seamless and intuitive interface for users to interact with the SNET graph, significantly enhancing the accessibility and usability of the data.
+These advancements provide a seamless and intuitive interface for users to interact with potential SNET graphs, significantly enhancing the accessibility and usability of the data.